Quick Answer

 From Mérida (≈53–56 km; ~55–70 min):

 • Bus: Reports indicate 2 direct buses daily from Mérida’s Terminal Noreste (Calle 67 #531 x 50 y 52).
 Otherwise, go Mérida→Hunucmá (bus/van) and change to a Hunucmá→Sisal bus/van.
-Typical segments are budget-priced.
+Typical segments are budget-priced, but confirm current departures before building a tight day.

 • Self-drive: Take the Mérida→Hunucmá route and continue to Sisal; free street parking near the pier/restaurants.